Waterproof Laminate Flooring Buying Guide

 From pricing and cleaning to protecting your floor, here are our answers to our most frequently asked waterproof laminate flooring questions.

 |Related Content >> Underlayment Buying Guide: Your Questions, Answered|

 Where can waterproof laminate flooring be installed?

-How do I clean waterproof laminate flooring?
+How do I clean laminate flooring?

-Is installing waterproof laminate flooring DIY?
+Is laminate flooring easy to install?

 Yes, laminate floors are DIY-friendly, so you can install them on your own.
 Most laminate is installed as a “floating floor” which means you don’t need any glue, tape, or other hassles.
 Simply lay it right on top of your existing floor, interlock the planks together, and go on with your day.